-Hyperkeratosis, informally known as “hairy dog feet”, is a non-fatal skin condition caused by a genetic immune system disorder that can be painful and cause secondary infections in certain dog breeds.
-As of now, hereditary keratosis is untreatable, but some measures can be taken to help manage.
+Hyperkeratosis, informally known as “hairy dog feet,” is a non-fatal skin condition caused by a genetic immune system disorder that can be painful and cause secondary infections in certain dog breeds.
+As of now, hereditary keratosis is untreatable, but some measures can be taken to help manage it.

 What is Hyperkeratosis?

-Hyperkeratosis, if it does develop, will manifest on your dog’s nose and paws.
+If it does develop, hyperkeratosis will manifest on your dog’s nose and paws.
 Fittingly, the names given to the different forms of canine hyperkeratosis are Nasal Hyperkeratosis and Foot Pad Hyperkeratosis.

 Hyperkeratosis is an overproduction of skin cells, causing the area to thicken and harden.
-When it forms, it resembles little hairs that appear to be growing on your dog’s nose or paw pads, when in actuality, it is dry skin.
-If it is left untreated, it can lead to painful skin cracking, which can create the perfect environment for secondary infections.
-Dogs use their noses to guide them, and their feet to explore, so having an open wound like cracked skin on such heavily contacted areas is not ideal.
+When it forms, it resembles tiny hairs that appear to be growing on your dog’s nose or paw pads, when in actuality, it is dry skin.
+If it is left untreated, it can lead to painful skin cracking, creating the perfect environment for secondary infections.
+Dogs use their noses to guide them and their feet to explore, so having an open wound like cracked skin on such heavily contracted areas is not ideal.

 What Breeds are at Risk?